programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 {% include figure.html src="../images/getting-started-with-github-desktop-6.png" caption="The online repository you have published" %}

 Once your document is online you will have to sync your local changes to reflect these changes on the GitHub repository.
 GitHub stores changes both locally (on your computer) and remotely (on their servers).
 It is important to keep these changes in sync.
-On GitHub desktop this process is simplified by using a sync option rather than using the **push** and **pull** commands use on the command line.
+On GitHub Desktop this process is simplified by using a sync option rather than using the **push** and **pull** commands use on the command line.
 You will see a 'sync' button on GitHub Desktop.
 This will ensure your local (computer) and remote (GitHub server) repositories are the same.

 ### Making Changes Remotely